 Left to right: Nikki, Jonesy, Caitlin, Jude, Jen, and Wyatt.

-Almost Kiss: On Clonesy.
+Almost Kiss: In "Clonesy".
 Just guess who it happens to...

 Balloon Belly: Caitlin fattens herself up (to the point of looking heavily pregnant) after eating too much chocolate in "Girlie Boys", and unlike most examples of this trope, she kept the weight until she went to the fitness center to lose it.

-Caitlin herself is a walking aversion.
-Though the girliest of the girly-girls, she also does some of the grossest stuff in the show.
+Caitlin is a walking aversion.
+Although she's the girliest of the girly-girls, she also does some of the grossest stuff in the show, such as vomiting on everyone.
+Her mascara also tends to run when she cries.
+Caitlin often lampshades these aversions.

-An entire episode was based around the fact that Nikki absolutely destroyed Jonesy's bathroom after a particularly terrible bowel movement, and Jonesy's forced to accept the fact that this trope does not exist in reality, and that girl's aren't, in fact, above such grotesque things.
+An entire episode revolves around Nikki trashing Jonesy's bathroom after a particularly nasty bowel movement.
+Jonesy is forced to accept the fact that this trope does not exist in reality, and that girls are not, in fact, above such grotesque things.

-Bittersweet Ending: In the Grand FinaleNikki's family moves to Iqaluit after her father gets his dream job; the episode ends with the remaining five realizing that while she's not there right now, their lives will still be all right with out her.
+Bittersweet Ending: In the Grand FinaleNikki's family moves to Iqaluit after her father gets his dream job; the episode ends with the remaining five realizing that while she's not there right now, their lives will still be all right with out her and they'll still be in contact with each other.

 Hope Spot: Nikki's family even agrees not to move after seeing how much Nikki's friends care about her, but she decides that she has to do the mature thing and move anyway so her father can have his dream.